 Tanya Ha is an award-winning Australian environmental campaigner, author, broadcaster, science journalist and sustainability researcher.
 She is also a media commentator on science and environmental issues, a behaviour change researcher and was a delegate to the Australia 2020 Summit.

-Tanya is currently an Associate at the communication agency Science in Public and the Melbourne Sustainable Society Institute at the University of Melbourne.
+Tanya is currently Director of Engagement at the communication agency Science in Public, a member of the executive committee and board of Science & Technology Australia, and and Associate of the Melbourne Sustainable Society Institute at the University of Melbourne.

 Tanya is an environmental and science communication specialist.
 Her work has included reporting for ABC TV’s respected science show Catalyst, answering viewers’ eco questions as the environment presenter for Can We Help?, writing for several magazines and conducting media interviews on environmental issues.
 Tanya is also a best-selling author.
 Her books include the best-selling eco-guide book Greeniology and the acclaimed Green Stuff for Kids.
 In 2010 she won the United Nations Association of Australia Media Award for Environmental Reporting.
 In addition to her media work, Tanya also develops sustainable living and behaviour change programs.
 She was an ambassador for National Science Week in 2009.

 Tanya now consults on science and environmental engagement and communication for several organisations, companies and research institutions.
-She is also a regular contributor to ABC Environment and has just commenced as a sustainable cities and business contributor for The Guardian.
+She is also a regular contributor to ABC Environment and has contributed to the sustainable cities and business section of The Guardian.

-As an Associate with Science in Public, she has helped media train scientists, developed communication and social media strategies for research organisations and medical charities, and provided publicity support for National Science week and major science prizes.
+Working with Science in Public, she has helped media train scientists, developed communication and social media strategies for research organisations and medical charities, and provided publicity support for National Science Week and major science prizes.

 Warm, engaging and more hip than hippie, Tanya is a rare breed of environmentalist – one with a sense of humour.
 She makes complex issues easy to understand and offers practical, accessible advice that people can incorporate into their lifestyle.
 Her approach is fun and positive, believing that people respond better when they’re made to feel empowered rather than guilty.
 Her work is underpinned by behaviour change theory and environmental psychology.